CLIP-Adapter: Better Vision-Language Models with Feature Adapters: Related Work

-Exploring the interaction between vision and language is a core research topic in artificial intelligence.~Previously, attention-based approaches such as bottom-up top-down attention~\cite{anderson2018bottom}, BAN~\cite{kim2018bilinear}, Intra-Inter~\cite{gao2019dynamic}, and MCAN~\cite{yu2019deep} had dominated visual-language tasks.
-Inspired by the success of BERT~\cite{kenton2019bert}, ViLBERT~\cite{lu2019vilbert}, LXMERT~\cite{tan2019lxmert}, UNITER~\cite{chen2020uniter}, and Oscar~\cite{li2020oscar} further push the boundary of multimodal reasoning.
+\textbf{Vision-Language Models.~} Exploring the interaction between vision and language is a core research topic in artificial intelligence.~Previously, attention-based approaches such as bottom-up top-down attention~\cite{anderson2018bottom}, BAN~\cite{kim2018bilinear}, Intra-Inter~\cite{gao2019dynamic}, and MCAN~\cite{yu2019deep} had dominated visual-language tasks.
+Inspired by the success of BERT~\cite{devlin2019bert}, ViLBERT~\cite{lu2019vilbert}, LXMERT~\cite{tan2019lxmert}, UNITER~\cite{chen2020uniter}, Oscar~\cite{li2020oscar}, ALBEF~\cite{li2021align}, and BEiT~\cite{wang2022image} further push the boundary of multimodal reasoning.
 Recently, CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} demonstrates the power of visual-language contrastive representation learning.
-They achieve astonishing results on a wide spectrum of vision tasks without any fine-tuning.
+They achieve astonishing results on a wide spectrum of vision tasks, including 3D~\cite{zhu2022pointclip,zhang2023learning}, video~\cite{lin2022frozen}, and depth~\cite{zhang2022can} understanding.
 To further close the gap between CLIP and supervised training, CoOp proposes a continuous prompt optimization method for improving the performance on visual classification tasks.
-While CoOp improves vision-language models from the perspective of prompt design, our CLIP-Adapter explores simple finetuning with the help of lightweight feature adapters.
+While CoOp improves vision-language models from the perspective of prompt design, our CLIP-Adapter explores simple finetuning with lightweight feature adapters.